-- c) The maximum allowable capital costs for facilities with a valid lease prior to June 30, 1999, shall be the capital cost as recognized (subject to limitations) by the Department on July 1, 1998. - d) No reimbursement shall be allowed for additional costs related to subleases. - 4.
-For reimbursement purposes outlined under this plan, any lease agreement entered into by the operator and the landlord shall be binding on the operator or his successor(s) for the life of the lease, even though the landlord may sell the facility to a new owner.
-For reimbursement purposes outlined under this plan, the only exceptions for permitting the breaking of a lease prior to its natural termination date shall be: - a) The new owner becomes the operator; or - b) The owner secures written permission from the Secretary of the Department of Social Services to break the lease. - 5.
-The maximum allowable capital cost for an owner-managed facility shall be limited to \$12.01 per resident day for all nursing facilities.
-Beginning July 1, 2006, and annually thereafter, the capital cost limitation will be inflated by one/half the annual percentage of cost change from the previous year to the current year, calculated by using the Means Building Index for South Dakota. - 6.
-New construction notification-Effective July 1, 1999, all nursing facilities that are planning to undertake new construction of a nursing facility, and/or a major expansion, and/or renovation project are required to notify the Department of Social Services, in writing prior to the start of construction, regarding the scope and estimated cost(s) of the project.
-For purposes of this notification requirement any improvement, repair or renovation project will be defined as any improvement or repair with an estimated cost of \$125,000 or more.
+No reimbursement shall be allowed for additional costs related to subleases.

+- 2. For reimbursement purposes outlined under this plan, any lease agreement entered into by the operator and the landlord shall be binding on the operator or his successor(s) for the life of the lease, even though the landlord may sell the facility to a new owner.
+For reimbursement purposes outlined under this plan, the only exceptions for permitting the breaking of a lease prior to its natural termination date shall be: - a) The new owner becomes the operator; or - b) The owner secures written permission from the Secretary to break the lease. - 3.
+The maximum allowable capital cost for an owner-managed facility shall be limited to \$20.95 per resident day for all nursing facilities.
+Effective July 1, 2024, the capital cost limitation will be inflated by 4.3% as provided for in the State legislative appropriation.
+The appropriation for the inflationary percentage adjustment is included as part of the annual appropriation act for the ongoing and current expenses of state government.
+The act is approved by the legislative appropriation committee, the legislature, and Governor.
+The state plan will be updated to incorporate the actual adjustments once the adjustments are officially determined by the state's legislature. - 4.
+New construction notification-Effective July 1, 1999, all nursing facilities that are planning to undertake new construction of a nursing facility, and/or a major expansion, and/or renovation project are required to notify the Department in writing prior to the start of construction, regarding the scope and estimated cost(s) of the project.
+For purposes of this, notification requirement any improvement, repair or renovation project will be defined as any improvement or repair with an estimated cost of \$125,000 or more.